-So, if states are not reducing non-education expenditures, where does the money come from?
+If states can maintain spending on non-education programs after implementing an SFR, policymakers would benefit from understanding how to increase investments in education without affecting these expenditures.
 Liscow (2018) finds that increases in education expenditures resulting from SFRs were primarily paid for through tax increases.
 The author estimates that SFRs lead to a \$152 per capita increase in state education expenditures and a nearly equivalent increase of \$150 per capita in taxes (real \$2015 USD).
 While this result provides some insight into the way states fund education expenditures, we still lack state-specific details about which taxes increase and by how much.
 Our study contributes a granular understanding of state-level policy implementation.